dgrantpete/DySWAPS/README.md

     print(confidence)  # Confidence in the next answer (float between 0 and 1)
     ```

-* `WordleInteractor`: A class that allows you to interact with the Wordle game on the New York Times website using Selenium WebDriver.
+* `WordleInteractor`: A class that provides interaction with the Wordle game on the New York Times website using Selenium WebDriver.
 It provides basic methods for navigating to the game, closing pop-ups, retrieving feedback for submitted words, and inputting guesses.
 It implements a context manager, so you can use it with the `with` keyword to automatically close the web driver when you're done.
 (When using as a context manager, the webpage will automatically be navigated to and pop-ups will be closed.)

     ```python
     from dyswaps import WordleInteractor